24sea/hr_copilot/Backend/build_document.md

-# HR Copilot — Build Document (Hackathon Submission)
+# HR Copilot — Build Document

 ## 1. Problem
 HR tasks like leave management, employee lookup, and policy search are spread across multiple systems and require manual effort.
 This creates delays, reduces efficiency, and makes it hard for employees to quickly access HR services.